THE RAW EMOTION

 Annelise says a few companies have sent her items to help, other companies have responded but are not able to help right now, and some personal safety companies haven't responded to her at all.

-Our mission is to provide community and family safety through individual empowerment, so it was natural for us to reach back to Anneliese and ask her what she needs.
+Our mission is to provide community and family safety through individual empowerment and encouraging looking out for others, so it was natural for us to reach back to Anneliese and ask her what she needs.
 Her empowerment plan includes distributing items that fellow bartenders, dog walkers, and college students need for personal safety.
 She's interested in small, compact products that "do what they're supposed to do."

 One of her favorite personal safety products so far is an escape bracelet that she now wears all the time.
 We're providing a link to that escape bracelet, even though it's not made by Mace® Brand, because we believe safety is what matters most.

-Anneliese says the MACE® pepper spray and water trainer kits are ideal for her and other women in Atlanta, along with the personal alarms.
+Anneliese says the MACE® pepper spray and water trainer kits are ideal for her and other women in Atlanta who haven't had personal protection training, along with the personal alarms.
 She's most interested in non-lethal personal defense items that can fit on a keychain or small handbag - the kind of protection she says many women just like her in Atlanta would find extremely beneficial right now.

 Mace® Brand is making a donation to Anneliese, in her quest to empower those in her community.
 She plans to distribute the non-lethal personal defense products to fellow bartenders, dog walkers, friends, and those she meets on public transportation.